 Welcome to Rose Island Farm

-We are a BIPOC centered, Indigenous-led teaching and sharing farm.
-Our offerings include handcrafted, seasonal products and skill share workshops to reconnect people to the land and First Foods.
+Our offerings include handcrafted, seasonal products, skill share workshops and more to reconnect people to the land and First Foods.

 Rose Island Farm sits on the homelands of the Puyallup Nation who continue to be the protectors and original stewards of this land.
 Their ancestors, along with the ancestors of all of the Coastal Salish Peoples, have for millennia tended all the amazing diverse plant relatives found in these Salish landscapes.